SC261 - ROADM Technologies and Network Applications

 This course should enable you to:

-Describe the network level benefits of ROADM systems.
+Describe the architectures and network level benefits of ROADM systems from earliest systems to most sophisticated deployments being planned today.

-Define the different ROADM technology approaches competing in the market.
+Define the different ROADM architectures competing in the market.

-Summarize the functionality differences between competing ROADM technologies, including which are most likely to succeed in the long term and why.
+Summarize the functional differences between competing ROADM architectures, which will succeed in the long term and why.

 Compare the incremental cost of a ROADM to the network level savings it enables.